-In 2004, I conducted a survey among six groups of Israeli students.
+In 2004 I conducted a survey among six groups of Israeli students.
 The students were told that the questionnaire was not an exam and that there were no "right" answers.
 The core of the questionnaire was as follows:

+Q-Table (translated from Hebrew)

-Q-TABLE (Translated from Hebrew): Assume that you are a vice president of ILJK company.
-The company provides extermination services and employs a certain number of permanent administrative workers and 196 nonpermanent workers who are sent out on extermination jobs.
-The company was founded five years ago and is owned by three families.
-The work requires only a low level of skill, with each worker requiring only one week of training.
+Assume that you are a vice president of ILJK company.
+The company provides extermination services and employs a certain number of permanent administrative workers and 196 non-permanent workers who are sent out on extermination jobs.
+The company was founded 5 years ago and is owned by three families.
+The work requires only a low level of skill with each worker requiring only one week of training.
 All the company's employees have been with the company for three to five years.
 The company pays its workers more than minimum wage.
-A worker's salary includes payment for overtime, which varies from 4,000 to 5,000 shekels per month.
-The company makes sure to provide its employees with all the benefits required by law.
+A worker's salary includes payment for overtime which varies from 4,000 to 5,000 shekels per month.^{fn10} The company makes sure to provide its employees with all the benefits required by law.
 Until recently, the company was making large profits.
-As a result of the continuing recession, there has been a significant drop in profits, although the company is still in the black.
+As a result of the continuing recession, there has been a significant drop in profits although the company is still in the black.
 You will be attending a meeting of the management in which a decision will be made regarding the layoff of some of the workers.
-ILJK's finance department has prepared scenarios of annual profits shown in the table (Table II).
-Complete the following:
+ILJK's Finance Department has prepared the following scenarios of annual profits:

-Number of Workers Who Will Continue to Be Employed Expected Annual Profit (Millions of Shekels)
+Number of workers who will continue to be employed Expected annual profit (millions of shekels)

-0 (All the workers to be laid off) Loss of 8
+0 (all the workers to be laid off) Loss of 8

 50 (146 workers to be laid off) Profit of 1

 65 (131 workers to be laid off) Profit of 1.5

 100 (96 workers to be laid off) Profit of 2

 144 (52 workers to be laid off) Profit of 1.6

 170 (26 workers to be laid off) Profit of 1

-196 (No layoffs) Profit of 0.4
+196 (no layoffs) Profit of 0.4